-Complete the Home Equity Loan Application in its entirety and return it to us.
+Complete the "Home Equity Loan Application" in its entirety and return it to us.
 Remember to sign and date the application.
 Complete the names, addresses, and loan numbers of other creditors, including creditors to be paid off with the proceeds of this loan.
-Retain the Important Terms of Our Home Equity Line of Credit and CFPB: What you should know about home equity lines of credit disclosures for your records.
-Full Time Hourly/Salary Income: Copies of at least 30 days of recent pay stubs for each applicant and previous two year's W-2's Part Time Hourly/Salary Income: Copies of at least 30 days of recent pay stubs for each applicant and previous two year's W-2's Retirement/Social Security Income: Benefit award letter, two years 1099's and most recent quarterly retirement statement with all attached pages Self-Employment/Rental Income: Two years personal tax returns with all attached schedules Two years business tax returns with all attached schedules and K1's (if applicable) Signed year-to-date profit and loss statement for most recent month end Most recent two months business account(s) statements Current signed lease agreement for all rental properties Copy of your first mortgage document (deed of trust if in Missouri), if Ioan is not held with Capitol Federal.
-Copy of your first mortgage statement, if loan is not held with Capitol Federal.
-Copy of your closing disclosure/settlement statement if property has been owned less than one year.
+Complete, sign, date and return the "Borrower's Certification & Authorization" form.
+Sign, date and return one copy of the "Home Equity Line of Credit Early Disclosure."
+Retain the other copy and the "Federal Reserve Board Consumer Handbook" disclosure for your records.
+A copy of the "Debt Protection Execuline Lines of Credit" Fact Sheet is provided for your information (not applicable for Interest Only Lines of Credit).
+Review, sign and return the Financial Conditions Certification.
+Sign, date and return the "Notice of Right to Receive a Copy of Appraisal" (Note: This disclosure is required only if a new appraisal is obtained for this loan or if an existing appraisal previously obtained by Capitol Federal is being used.
+Use of the county valuation does not require this disclosure).
+Full Time Hourly/Salary Income: Copies of at least 30 days of recent pay stubs for each applicant and previous two year's W-2's Part Time Hourly/Salary Income: Copies of at least 30 days of recent pay stubs for each applicant and previous two year's W-2's Retirement/Social Security Income: Benefit award letter, two years 1099's and most recent quarterly retirement statement with all attached pages Self-Employment/Rental Income: Two years personal tax returns with all attached schedules Two years business tax returns with all attached schedules and K1's (if applicable) Signed year-to-date profit and loss statement for most recent month end Most recent two months business account(s) statements Current signed lease agreement for all rental properties A copy of your first mortgage document (deed of trust if in Missouri) and promissory note, if that loan is not with Capitol Federal.
+A copy of your first mortgage statement, if that loan is not with Capitol Federal.
+A copy of your closing disclosure/settlement statement if property is owned less than one year.
 If the property securing this loan is under the ownership of a trust, please notify the Loan Originator.
 A Certification of Trust will be required, in lieu of providing a copy of the Trust agreement.

-Unexpired picture identification is required for ALL parties at loan closing.
-Please remember to bring this documentation to the loan closing.
+Picture identification is REQUIRED for ALL parties before the loan closing can be completed.
+This documentation cannot be expired.
+Remember to bring this documentation not later than at loan closing.

-Thank you for requesting home equity loan information from Capitol Federal Bank.
+Thank you for requesting home equity loan information from Capitol Federal.
 We look forward to the opportunity to assist with your financing needs.
-Please feel free to Contact Us with any questions you may have.
+If you have any questions please, contact us.